-Ken Price leads LCRA’s wholesale power group, including its commercial team, wholesale customer team and power generation facilities, and also leads LCRA’s economic development group.
+Ken Price leads the management of LCRA’s generation assets and all aspects of telecommunications.
 Ken has more than 30 years’ experience in the wholesale power business.
 Prior to joining LCRA, Ken spent his career at what is now Oncor Electric and Vistra Energy.
 During his time at Vistra Energy, Ken led its transition to the Texas nodal power market; led teams that analyzed and structured a wide variety of wholesale power acquisitions, mergers and investment projects in the U.S. and the U.K.; and optimized fuel expenditures for one of the largest power generators in the nation.
 Ken holds a Bachelor of Science in electrical engineering with honors from The University of Texas at Austin.
 He is a licensed professional engineer in Texas and a senior member and member of the honor society of the Institute of Electrical and Electronics Engineers.

 Executive Vice President of Transmission